-You know what I’m talking about: the swing, the exersaucer, the bouncy seats, the two strollers, and all the gears and gadgets you swore you wouldn’t allow to clutter your minimalist home.
+You know what I’m talking about.
+The swing, the exersaucer, the bouncy seats.
+The two strollers and baby gear you swore you wouldn’t allow to clutter your minimalist home.
 “Our baby will just make do,” I told myself.
 “He won’t need a baby carrier,” (got one) “or a Moby wrap,” (bought two).

-And while we don’t buy our kids too many toys and play things, they still have a few strewn around the house, something I said I wouldn’t allow.
-“He’ll have his designated area for his toys, and the rest of the house will remain the same.”
-Or so I thought, as I pick my way through the little knick knacks across the living room floor, kitchen, and even our bedroom.
+And while we don’t buy too many toys, they still have a few strewn around the house.
+“He’ll have his designated area for toys, and the rest of the house will remain the same.”
+Or so I thought, as I pick my way through a clutter of toys across the living room floor, kitchen, and even our bedroom.

-I absolutely adore my kids and think they exhibit certain traits that are above average, but I learned that in no way can I guarantee that they’ll excel 100% in life.
+I adore my kids and think they above average traits, but no way can I guarantee they’ll excel 100% in life.

 #3: That you will never expose your kid to the mall, the grocery or any other commercialism and marketing tactics.

 I work in marketing so I know all the tricks.
 I’m also frugal and try not to submit to the follies of consumerism.
 Take my kid to the mall?
 Never!
-And no, I won’t bring him with me to the grocery where corporations will lure him with cute goldfish and green leprechauns.
+And no, I won’t bring him to the grocery where cute goldfish and green leprechauns will lure him in.

 Again, or so I thought.

-I learned early on that moms do well to take their kids out during those initial weeks where we go mad if we don’t see other people and are confined with a babbling two-month-old.
+I learned that moms do well to take their kids out during those first weeks.
+Otherwise we go mad if we don’t see other people and stay confined with a babbling two-month-old.
 So the mall was a frequent haunt.
 And the grocery?
 He goes every week.

 Granted, we also bring him to the farmers market so we still have our crunch on.
-And thankfully, my kid could care less about the mall and doesn’t fall for the latest toy (I actually needed to get out of the house).
+And thankfully my kids could care less about the mall and doesn’t fall for the latest toy.

 4. That you’ll be productive during maternity leave